 What is egg sharing?

-The egg share donor will receive free IVF treatment when she donates half of the eggs collected from her own IVF cycle to an anonymous recipient.
+The egg share donor will be rewarded with funded IVF treatment when she donates half of the eggs collected from her own IVF cycle to an anonymous recipient.

 Can anyone become an egg share donor?